-A typical story line featuring him went like this;
+A standard story line featuring Schleprock went like this;

 Pebbles’ attempts to help Schleprock shake his bad luck omen lead to disaster after disaster, including getting the gang trapped in a mine with a crackpot professor searching for a lost city.

-In typical Schleprock fashion, once the TV series was cancelled he ended up marrying some stripper whose stage name was “Rock Candy,” and she took him for all he was worth.
-Then he started dealing meth and took the LAPD on a two-hour high-speed pursuit at the end of which he offed himself on live TV.
+In typical Schleprock fashion, once his TV series was canceled he married a stripper named “Rock Candy” who took him for all he was worth, then fell into dealing meth and ended up in a two-hour slow speed pursuit with the LAPD, at the conclusion of which he offed himself on live TV.

 I’ve found many excellent sources of fade indicators to be physicians and dentists.
 Since they are smart people and have disposable income, many medical professionals play the market, mostly unsuccessfully.
 Medical doctors have big egos in many cases, and massaging their egos will provide many nuggets of information that can put money in your pocket.
 I look at doctors as the best kind of fade indicators as I’ve never met one who knows how to trade, invest, or really make any money in the market save what the drift offered them.

-Another very accomplished trader I know doesn’t actually fade these types of losers, but will avoid trading altogether any stocks they are in, indicating that their participation has put the “black death” on the trade.
+Another very accomplished trader I know doesn’t actually fade these types of losers but avoids stocks they are in, indicating that their participation has put the “black death” on the trade.

-This concept may seem funny and not keeping in line with the objectivity that is needed to trade successfully, but if you think about it, it actually makes sense and is quite logical.
+This concept may seem funny and out of line with the type of objectivity needed to trade successfully, but if you think about it, it actually makes sense and is quite logical.

-Imagine for a moment that someone is a fantastic trader and then think of what attributes or characteristics were needed to make them so.
+Imagine for a moment that someone is a fantastic trader.
+Then think of the attributes and characteristics that make them so;

-Now imagine someone who has the exact opposite of those traits.
+Now imagine someone who has the exact opposite traits;

-Obviously using a person as a fade indicator does not provide an exact trade entry spot, nor does it provide objective risk/reward criteria, so you will have to marry the “fadee” with technical analysis.
-But using them as an “idea generation machine” for potential fade trades can be profitable if done right.
+Obviously, using a person as a fade indicator does not provide an exact trade entry spot, nor does it provide objective risk/reward criteria, but using these “Schleps” for idea generation on potential fade trades can be profitable if done right.